 Leah and Rachel Compared

 It’s hard to know whether the description of Leah, which focuses on her eyes, regards them as a point of beauty or detracts from her beauty.
-John Calvin puts it thus: “whether it was that Leah, on account of her tender eyes, was less beautiful, or that she was pleasing only by the comeliness of her eyes…” (Commentary on Gen 29:17).
+Calvin puts it thus: “whether it was that Leah, on account of her tender eyes, was less beautiful, or that she was pleasing only by the comeliness of her eyes…” (Commentary on Gen 29:17).
 Whatever the case, she is compared unfavourably with her more beautiful younger sister, Rachel.
-The bible itself draws the comparison, and says “Leah was tender eyed; but Rachel was beautiful and well favoured” (Gen 29:17).
+The bible itself draws the comparison, and says “Leah’s eyes were weak, but Rachel was beautiful and lovely” (Gen 29:17).
 On this same passage, Calvin comments “Rachel excelled her (Leah) altogether in elegance of form”.

 Calvin, however, has a problem with Jacob’s preference for the younger and more beautiful daughter.
 He says “he who shall be induced to choose a wife, because of the elegance of her form, will not necessarily sin, provided reason always maintains the ascendency, and holds the wantonness of passion in subjection.
 Yet perhaps Jacob sinned in being too self-indulgent, when he desired Rachel the younger sister to be given to him, to the injury of the elder; and also, while yielding to the desire of his own eyes, he undervalued the virtues of Leah; for this is a very culpable want of self-government, when anyone chooses a wife only for the sake of her beauty, whereas excellence of disposition ought to be deemed of the first importance”.

 Calvin was a very austere man, which is evident in this comment, and he apparently died earlier than he might have because of his severe self-discipline.
 He was almost monastical in the way he sought to subdue the flesh, disciplining his body and bringing it into subjection (1 Cor 9:24-27).
 And he is right in warning against choosing a spouse based on beauty alone, deeming “excellence of disposition” as being most important.
-“Favour is deceitful, and beauty is vain: but a woman that feareth the LORD, she shall be praised” (Prov 31:30).
-And: “As a jewel of gold in a swine’s snout, so is a fair woman without discretion” (Prov 11:22).
+“Charm is deceitful, and beauty is vain, but a woman who fears the LORD is to be praised” (Prov 31:30).
+And: “Like a gold ring a pig’s snout is a beautiful woman without discretion” (Prov 11:22).